 Why should an orthodontic specialist complete my treatment?

-Teeth, and sometimes entire facial structures, are permanently changed by orthodontic treatment.
-It is important that the treatment be appropriately timed and properly completed.
-Orthodontic specialists are dentists who have 2-3 years of extensive specialized training that enables them to provide their patients with professional, personalized treatments.
+are dentists who have 2-3 years of extensive specialized training that enables them to provide their

 At what age should I schedule an appointment for an orthodontic screening?